Oblates of St. Frances of Rome: Present day

-The community still lives in the basic pattern established at their founding.
-They follow a basic monastic routine and offer a ministry of hospitality in the heart of the city of Rome.
-Instead of the standard three vows, they promise obedience to the president of the community, and not to depart, should they chose to do so, in a way which might disrupt the lives of the community.
-It remains the only house of the community.
+The community still lives according to the same general pattern established at their founding.
+The Oblates follow a basic monastic routine and offer a ministry of hospitality in the heart of the city of Rome.
+Instead of the standard three vows, they promise obedience to the head of the community, and prime also that should they chose to leave (which they remain free to do if they wish), they will do so in a way which will not disrupt the lives of the community.
+It remains the community's sole house.

-The Oblates engage in daily common prayer and acts of charity to the poor and the unfortunate.
-A particular devotion to the Virgin Mary, to the guardian Angel and the service to the Church of Rome are characteristics of the congregation.
+The Oblates engage in daily common prayer and acts of charity to the poor and the less fortunate.
+Characteristics of the congregation are a particular devotion to the Virgin Mary, to the guardian Angel and service to the Church of Rome.
 As of 2017, there were six sisters in residence.

 The Agnus Dei

-By special privilege, the Sisters of Tor de' Specchi are the only ones permitted to create an item of special papal significance.
+By special privilege, the Sisters of Tor de' Specchi are the only ones permitted to make an item of special papal significance.
 It is a small wax image of Christ as the Lamb of God (Agnus Dei).
 This is presented by the pope as a token of honor to those whom the Holy See wishes to recognize as having given notable service to the Church.
 They are blessed during Holy Week and distributed at Easter.